apredeus/10k_genomes/README.md

 ## Data description

-The project had the goal of genome sequencing invasive non-typhod Salmonella on a large scale.
+The project had the goal of genome sequencing invasive non-typhoid Salmonella on a large scale.
 While most (~7000) of the isolates were *Salmonella enterica*, collaborators also provided *Shigella* (~2000 isolates), *Staphylococcus aureus* (~400 isolates), as well as some other species.

 Data in the project were generated using a modified Nextera library preparation approach (the LITE protocol) and 2x150 bp Illumina sequencing on HiSeq 4000.
 Details will be published soon (Perez-Sepulveda et al 2020).